Understanding Tax Treatment for Sale of Intangible Assets – A Complete Guide

 Key IRS Rules on Intangible Assets

 Navigating IRS rules on intangible assets is crucial for understanding their tax treatment.
-The IRS provides specific guidelines that govern how each type of intangible asset should be treated for tax purposes.
+The IRS provides specific guidelines governing how each type of intangible asset should be treated for tax purposes.

 Section 197 Intangibles